petitmingchang/TO-GCN/README.md

 # Time-ordered Gene Coexpression Network (TO-GCN)
 Pipeline of time-ordered gene coexpression network (TO-GCN) construction from three-dimensional (gene expression, condition, and time) data

-The pipeline of constructing a time-ordered gene coexpression network (TO-GCN) contains three steps: (1) Determining the cutoff values, (2) constructing eight GCNs for different types, and (3) determining time-ordered level for nodes in interesting GCN.
+The pipeline contains three steps: (1) Determining the cutoff values, (2) constructing eight GCNs for different coexpression types, and (3) determining time-ordered level for nodes in an interesting GCN.

 ## Prepare the gene expression data

-Before going to the pipeline, we need to prepare two lists (TF genes and all genes) with RPKM values at different sample points under two conditions, the three-dimensional data.
-In addition to the data files, we also prepare some information of data like the number of sample under condition 1 (n1) and condition (n2).
+Before going to the pipeline, we need to prepare two lists (TF genes and all genes) with RPKM values at different sample points under two conditions (the three-dimensional data).
+In addition to the data files, you also need to prepare the information of the number of sample under condition 1 (n1) and condition (n2).

-In the example folder, there are two data files from the study of "A Comparative Transcriptomics Method to Infer Time-ordered Gene Coexpression Networks and its Applications".
+In the example folder (example_data), there are two data files from our study of "A Comparative Transcriptomics Method to Infer Time-ordered Gene Coexpression Networks and its Applications".
 The data file should be a Tab-separated values (.tsv) format that contains m rows and n columns, where m is the number of genes (TF genes or all genes) and n represents the summation (n1 + n2) of sample number under condition 1 (n1) and condition 2 (n2).The gene ID is listed in the first column.
 For each gene, the RPKM values of each sample point under condition 1 and condition 2 are listed from the second to (n1+1)-th columns and from (n1+2)-th to (n1+n2+1)-th columns, respectively.
 In the example data of TFs_1718.tsv, there are 1718 rows for 1718 TF genes and 27 columns for one gene ID, 13 samples of condition 1, and 13 samples of condition 2.

 ## Run the programs of pipeline